tsupplis/cpm86-crossdev/README.md

 - nasm license terms can be found at (https://www.nasm.us)
 - src/tools/hexcom.c is a DRI HEXCOM 3.00 compatible reimplementation by Jeffrey H. Johnson, imported from https://github.com/johnsonjh/tpzasm/blob/master/src/hexcom.c under the MIT-0 license
 - DR PL/I-86 1.0 for CP/M-86 is a Digital Research product; usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
-- XLISP 1.1 is public domain software by David Betz; the source is stored in `src/xlisp`
+- XLISP 1.1 is public domain software by David Betz; the source is at https://github.com/tsupplis/cpm86-ports
 - PolyPascal-86 V3.11 is a PolyData MicroCenter A/S product; its licensing is unclear
 - I am not guaranteeing in any ways the components mentioned above.
 You are of course free to use these at your own risk if you accept the conditions of usage given above.